ccammack/cannon/README.md

 Each rule attempts to match the file against a list of file extensions and MIME types.

 When a match is found, Cannon will run the associated *command* to produce an output file and then serve the file using the specified HTML *tag*.
-If a rule does not specify a command, Cannon will just serve a temporary copy of the original file.
+If a rule does not specify a command, Cannon will just serve the original file.

-For example, *mp3* and *wav* files can be served directly using the *audio tag* without running a conversion command.
+For example, *mp3* and *wav* files can be served directly using the `<audio>` tag without running a conversion.
 The *{src}* parameter is required for each *tag* definition.

 	- # native html5 audio formats do not need conversion